Section: MOC Requirements

 You do not need to complete requirements in any particular order.
 Your MOC Status Report will show your outstanding requirements for earning the certificate.

-The FPHM certificate issued is contingent upon participating in Maintenance of Certification (MOC).
-The certificate will remain valid as long as you continue to participate in the MOC program.
+The FPHM certification issued is contingent upon participating in Maintenance of Certification (MOC).
+The certification will remain valid as long as you continue to participate in the MOC program.

 - You are eligible to take the Hospital Medicine MOC exam upon being approved to enter the program.